 PSYC 330 SPECIAL TOPICS IN PSYCHOLOGY.
 This course explores new course offerings in any area of psychology.
 Topics are listed in the registration book.
 Descriptions of specific topics are posted in the psychology department.
-Specific requirements will depend on topic 3 credits
+Specific requirements will depend on topic Pre-requisite: PSYC 103 3 credits

 PSYC 341 PSYCHOLOGY OF HEALTH AND STRESS.
 This course focuses on the psychological processes that affect health with a focus on stress and stress management.
 Topics include: psychological analysis of health promoting and health compromising behaviors and psychobiological perspectives on stress, pain management, chronic illness, and terminal illness.
+Pre-requisite: PSYC 103 3 credits

 PSYC 344 GROUP DYNAMICS.
 This course is an introduction to small group processes, including theory, research and application.
 Topics include leadership, power, decision-making, and conflict.
+Prerequisite: PSYC 103 development.

 PSYC 345 PSYCHOLOGY OF CHILDHOOD.
 This course is the study of the physical, mental, emotional, and social development of the child from conception to adolescence.
-Topics include: factors affecting prenatal development, sensation and perception, cognition, personality, and social development.
+Topics include: factors affecting prenatal development, sensation and perception, cognition, personality, and social